mshojaei77/mshojaei77/README.md

   <a href="https://x.com/realshojaei"><img src="https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white" alt="X"></a>
 </p>

-I am Mohammad Shojaei, a dedicated Machine Learning Engineer with a profound passion for Large Language Models (LLMs) and Natural Language Processing (NLP).
-My journey in AI is driven by a commitment to bridging the gap between innovative research and practical, scalable solutions that deliver tangible impact.
-Whether it's optimizing inference for low-latency applications or fine-tuning models for multilingual contexts—particularly in Persian—I thrive on turning complex challenges into reliable systems that enhance efficiency and drive business outcomes.
-Recently, I've been deeply engaged in evaluating emerging models for high-quality Persian support and analyzing benchmarks for open-source LLMs.
-This hands-on exploration keeps me at the forefront of AI advancements, ensuring my work remains both cutting-edge and grounded in real-world applicability.
+I’m Mohammad Shojaei, a Machine Learning Engineer with a particular focus on Large Language Models and Natural Language Processing.
+My professional interests revolve around translating cutting-edge research into robust, real-world systems.
+I spend considerable time refining training pipelines, optimizing inference for low latency, and fine-tuning models to effectively handle multiple languages.
+The field is dynamic and often unpredictable, but my central objective remains consistent: _transforming theoretical concepts into production-grade tools that provide tangible value_.

+Currently, my primary work involves evaluating the latest open-source LLMs, with an emphasis on those touting comprehensive support for Persian.
+Keeping pace with the influx of new research is essential to ensuring my systems retain a competitive advantage.

-*   🚀 **Currently:** Immersed in advancing LLM capabilities through agentic systems, exploring agentic conversational audio models, and contributing to open-source initiatives that democratize AI for diverse languages and use cases.
+- My projects include architecting agentic systems with advanced reasoning capabilities, developing conversational audio agents resilient to unexpected queries, and contributing to open-source initiatives aimed at advancing AI accessibility for underrepresented languages.

-*   🤓 **Always Learning:** Delving into the intricacies of system design for AI agents, the nuances of tool-calling and structured output benchmarks, and the latest in efficient post-training techniques to push the boundaries of what's possible with models under 10B parameters.
+- In terms of professional development, I am consistently refining my understanding of AI agent design and evaluation, delving into technical aspects such as tool-calling and structured outputs, and exploring recent post-training methods to enhance the performance of models under 10B parameters.

-*   💬 **Let's Connect:** Whether discussing the potential of Persian NLP, sharing insights on why embedding dimensions favor powers of two, or collaborating on production-grade deployments, I welcome thoughtful conversations that foster innovation and community growth.
+- If you wish to discuss advances in NLP, debate the rationale behind embedding dimensions, or exchange insights on deploying models to production environments, I welcome the opportunity for collaboration and knowledge sharing.

 ### 🛠️ My Go-To Tech Stack